FergusLemon/fairBnB/README.md

 ##### Front-end
    - Pug for HTML templating.
-   - jQuery for some AJAX calls.
+   - jQuery for AJAX calls.

 ##### Database
    - MongoDB with Mongoose as the ORM.